 Cell Line Authentication TrainingGlobal Biological Standards Institute

-These modules, developed by NIH, focus on integral aspects of rigor and reproducibility in the research endeavor, such as bias, blinding, and exclusion criteria.
-The modules are not meant to be comprehensive, but rather are intended as a foundation to build on and a way to stimulate conversations, which may be facilitated by the accompanying discussion materials.
-Currently, the modules are being integrated into NIH training activities.
+These modules, comprised of videos and accompanying discussion materials, were developed by NIH, and focus on integral aspects of rigor and reproducibility in the research endeavor, such as bias, blinding, and exclusion criteria.
+The modules are not meant to be comprehensive, but rather are intended as a foundation to build on and a way to stimulate conversations.

 "Let's Experiment" is a FREE 6-week online course designed for students and practitioners of experimental biology.
 Scientists from a variety of backgrounds give concrete steps and advice to help you build a framework for how to design experiments.
 We use case studies to make the abstract more tangible.
 In science, there is often no simple right answer.
 However, you can develop a general approach to experimental design and understand what you are getting into before you begin.